 The Hummingbirds of the CaribbeanINTRO.
 SPECIES CLADES SIZES CLADE x SIZES HABITATS STATUSES CULTURE CITATIONS

-The West Indies (Greater and Lesser Antilles (Windward and the Leeward Islands), Lucayan (Bahama) Archipelago, and the Leeward Antilles) is the home to 38 extant (see note b, Caribbean-Hummingbirds Analysis Table) species of hummingbirds in seven clades—bees, coquettes, emeralds, hermits, jacobins, mangos, and mountain gems.
-The West Indian species represents a little over eleven percent of the estimated 330 hummingbird species, and, is more than the number of hummingbird species of the continental United States and Canada, around 23.
+The West Indies (Greater and Lesser Antilles (Windward and the Leeward Islands), Lucayan (Bahama) Archipelago, and the Leeward Antilles) is the home to 39 extant (the count is transitory, see note b, Caribbean-Hummingbirds Analysis Table) species of hummingbirds in seven clades—bees, coquettes, emeralds, hermits, jacobins, mangos, and mountain gems.
+The West Indian species represents a little over eleven percent of the estimated 331 hummingbird species, and, is more than the number of hummingbird species of the continental United States and Canada, around 23.
 Many of the West Indian species are spectacular.
 They are unevenly distributed across the island chain from the Bahamas and Cuba, in the north, to Trinidad and Tobago, in the south; occupying diverse habitats.
 Mostly, they are considered to be thriving.
 And the West Indian hummingbirds are so intriguing that they have entered into Caribbean Amerindian lore and into contemporary culture.

 But first, the archipelago and the mainland Americas share several species, examples, the ruby-throated hummingbird (a migratory hummingbird), rufous-breasted hermit, and white-necked jacobin, and, like many species from Central and South America, examples, the crimson topaz, Cozumel emerald, and the black jacobin, several of the West Indian species are extravagantly costumed—with crests, jutting plumes, and streamers, and ranging from very small to large hummingbirds: from the Antillean crested hummingbird, with the maleˈs metallic-green-tipped, mohawk-like crest, to the glittering-throated emerald—glittering golden-green feathers on its throat—to the black-throated mango—the females have a striking solid deep black median stripe—next, the long-billed starthroat—the male has an extraordinarily long, straight bill, light-blue crown, and purple gorget—the rufous-breasted hermit—sporting a yellowish or brownish-red breast, and the typical hermit striking, decurved bill—to the flamboyant tufted coquette—adorned with a rufous head crest and black-dappled, rufous plumes jutting from the neck flanks—then, to the white-tailed sabrewing, its name descriptive of the shape of its wings, to the streamertail hummingbird—trailing extravagant tail streamers that rival the length of the rest of its body and endemic to Jamaica—the green hermit, the largest of the Archipelago, at 13cm (5.12in), and the, astonishingly tiny, bee hummingbird, the smallest bird in the world, at just 5cm (1.97in).